Mexican Stuffed Sweet Potatoes

-Remove from oven and add shredded cheddar cheese on top of each sweet potato half.
+Bake at 350 about 15-20 minutes to warm the potato ingredients.
+Remove from oven and add shredded cheddar, Monterey Jack, or Habanero Jack cheese on top of each sweet potato half.
 Bake an additional 5 minutes until cheese melts.

 These Mexican Stuffed Sweet Potatoes are so appetizing.
 I bet you’re wanting a taste just about now!